Skip to content

 """

-CSV file format. |support_hooks|
+CSV file format. [![support hooks](https://img.shields.io/badge/%20-support%20hooks-blue)](/hooks/)

-Based on `Spark CSV <https://spark.apache.org/docs/latest/sql-data-sources-csv.html>`_ file format.
+Based on [Spark CSV](https://spark.apache.org/docs/latest/sql-data-sources-csv.html) file format.

-Supports reading/writing files with ``.csv`` extension with content like:
+Supports reading/writing files with `.csv` extension with content like:

 "some","value"